 The RITMO project focuses on urban transportation and mobility.
 It builds on two key enablers, connected and automated vehicles, and leverages the tremendous progress in artificial intelligence, data science, and operations research to design and operate a new generation of on-demand urban transit systems.
-RITMO assembles a multi-disciplinary team of researchers, from computer science, industrial and operations engineering, medicine, the school of information, urban planning, and the transportation research institute.
-One of the main focuses of the project is to improve accessibility to jobs, health-care, and education for all segments of the population.
+RITMO assembles a multi-disciplinary team of researchers, from computer science, industrial and operations engineering, medicine, the school of information, urban planning, Ford Motor Company, and the transportation research institute.

 Some other potentially interesting links: